nette/assets/readme.md

 - **StyleAsset** - CSS files with media queries
 - **AudioAsset** - Audio files with duration information
 - **VideoAsset** - Video files with dimensions, duration, poster image, and autoplay settings
+- **EntryAsset** - Entry points with dependecies on scripts and styles
 - **GenericAsset** - Generic files with mime types